DeBrusk scores late in 3rd period, Bruins edge Kraken 6-5 - NewsBreak

 Vince Dunn and Jamie Oleksiak scored for Seattle.

-“The compete level was outstanding all the way through the game,” Seattle coach Dave Hakstol said.
-“There was a lot of intensity in the game, there was pace, obviously a lot of back and forth, especially during the second period and then late in the hockey game.”

-NOTES: Boston acquired defenseman Dmitry Orlov and forward Garnet Hathaway from Washington in a three-team trade Thursday for forward Craig Smith and a trio of draft picks, also acquired the rights to Russian forward prospect Andrei Svetlakov from Minnesota. … Seattle put goaltender Chris Driedger on waivers.
+NOTES: Boston acquired defenseman Dmitry Orlov and forward Garnet Hathaway from Washington in a three-team trade Thursday for forward Craig Smith and a trio of draft picks. … Seattle put goaltender Chris Driedger on waivers.
 He has yet to play in a game this season while recovering from a torn right ACL.

 Bruins: Play at Vancouver on Saturday.